Mykola Semena: Two Years of Silence

 Not much is known about present life of Mykola Semena.
 He is not permitted to communicate with journalists, or write about his life in social networks.
 How he spends his days – his friends know.
 They say he reads mostly.
 Mykola Semena has a large home library.

-Besides, twice a month the journalist comes for a criminal inspection in Simferopol, where he “checks in” and attends “preventive talks” with Russian law enforcement officers.
+Besides, twice a month the journalist comes for a criminal inspection in Simferopol, where he “check-ins” and attends “preventive talks” with Russian law enforcement officers.
 Mykola Semena is forbidden to leave the city boundaries.

 “He is a brilliant journalist, a true master.
-Mykola has worked for all of his life writing articles for various editions, and now he is being deprived of his freedom.
+Mykola has worked for all of his life writing articles for various publications, and now he is being deprived of his freedom.
 The punishment is suspended, but he cannot go to his summer house, seaside or for treatment.
 Moreover, he cannot make financial transactions or work.
 He cannot write on social networks.
-This is a harsh punishment, indeed,” says Valeriy Balayan.
+This is a harsh punishment, indeed,” Valeriy Balayan says.

 Prior to the investigation, the journalist was diagnosed with vertebral and cardiac issues.
 In the course of proceedings his health condition deteriorated.
 In Crimea Mykola Semena could not receive qualified medical help, so journalists as well as human rights defenders together with a Ukrainian ombudsman Liudmyla Denisova appealed to Russian authorities with request to give him a permission to receive medical help on mainland Ukraine.
 They denied.

 In November 2018 the journalist had a surgery on gallbladder removal.
 A lawyer Emil Kurbedinov believes deterioration of Semena’s health is “a consequence of nearly three years of unlawful judicial persecution”, and life under constant stress.

 Without a Voice